alwinhopf/dssatcalibrator/README.md

 surrogate) are validated statistically, since RNG streams cannot match bit-for-bit across languages.

+## R/Python parity note

+The SageMaker/EKS files under `../dssatdocker/` are orchestration wrappers.
+The staging launcher is Python because it handles AWS/S3 plumbing, but the container can run either `run_calibration.py` or `run_calibration.R` via `--language python|r`.
+This does not add a new calibration algorithm or output schema.

 ## Dependencies (R)

 R packages: `yaml` (core); plus, per engine, `lhs` + `randtoolbox` (sampling),